wp-plugins/ai-responsive-gallery-album/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 It allows you to implement a responsive gallery page into your website.
-This Plugin associates linked image galleries with the jQuery Fancybox.
+This Plugin associates linked image galleries with the jQuery Colorbox.

 == Description ==

 AI Responsive Gallery Album is a state of the art WordPress Gallery Plugin , you can use it to create, manage and handle image galleries easily in your WordPress backend and present images to your website visitors.
 It migrates the Fancy Image Box to your WordPress.
-All links pointing to an image will automatically open in the FancyBox.
+All links pointing to an image will automatically open in the Colorbox.

 Features: